mizumoto-cn/GoBalancer/README.md

 └── util     # utilities
 ```

+Go Balancer is a light-weight payload balancer.
+It has no complex architecture, basically only uses the factory pattern in balancer registry and creation.

-Go Balancer is a payload balancer, so let's start with the payload balancer part.
+Let's start with the payload balancer part.

 ### Balancer